 - Various Terracotta Pots

 I sanded down the pallet to get rid of all the broken bits and splinters.
 Then I gave it one solid coat with the spray paint.
-I was giddy with how it turned out.
-It was sort of a gamble to paint unfinished wood with metallic paint – but I think it warmed it up perfectly!
+I think it warmed it up perfectly!

 Using the L-brackets I attached my pallet to my balcony wall.If you’re doing this, your situation will probably be different, so hopefully you have a nice flat surface to work with.
 I did not, so I used a 2×4 I found in the wood pile to shim my pallet into place and hold it in nice and tight.

 Then, all I did was pot up my plants!